 Secondly, the (algorithmic) map (of aggregate molecular ‘actions’ of user-mulitiplicities) has become the (existential) territory (for the individuating assemblage of an ‘app’ or ‘platform’ user).
-Yes, the map is the territory (I’m phrasing it like that just to fuck with the old school semioticians a little bit:).
+Yes, the map is the territory.
 The classic examples of this are Amazon.com or Google.
 Amazon indexes various ‘actions’ by users and users this for the ‘suggestions’ section.
 The capacity to index such actions are one of the affordances (action possibilities) of the platform or what I would call the machinic affects of the algorithm.
 The machinic affects are determined by the resolution of the algorithm.
 What actual action does the algorithm index?
 Visits?
 Location of mouse pointer or scrolling behaviour?
 Maybe.
 Definitely (in the case of Amazon): purchases, wishlist contents, ‘Kindle’ sharing behaviour, and so on.
 The aggregate map is produced by a multiplicity of such actions, this map then serves as part of the ‘territory’ by which other users of the same platform are individuated (as ‘dividuals’, cf. Deleuze).
 ‘Territory’ in this context is derived from the later work of Guattari.

 What is interesting about Mel’s focus on ‘time’ and its management as a mode of self-governance is that by taking into account the above process of individuating there are two versions of temporality are in play: intensive and extensive.
 Management of time is traditionally ‘time’ as extension; there is a range, which is divisible into ‘units’ of time.
 The individuation of a subject is an intensive process and operates at the level of ‘anticipation’ (relations of futurity) and ‘retention’ (relations of pastness).
 The ‘past’ in this context is literally and practically active; a multiplicity of ‘pasts’ from a multiplicity of users indexed according to their actions ‘feed’ (‘feed’ in the sense of both ‘appetite’ or ‘appetition’ (Whitehead) and ‘user feeds’ ie who you follow) into the pure present of algorithmic mapping and serve as a dynamic/selective virtual architecture that scaffolds the embodied process of the individuating subject who is actively anticipating his or her ‘next’ action.
 The ‘next’ action is the subject of such operations; this ‘next’ is an intensive temporal relation.